OWASP/www-project-testability-patterns-for-web-applications/index.md

 The OWASP Testability Patterns project intends to create a community to re-design the classical secure development life-cycle around the concept of **Testability Patterns**, providing new tools for Web and AI/ML developers, managers, and security teams.
 In summary, the project aims to:

-- curate a catalog of testability patterns for code analysis tools (that can act as a benchmark for them).
+- Curate a ***catalog of testability patterns*** for security testing tools (i.e., a security testing tool benchmark).
-- create a framework that can automatically identify testability patterns in real-world software, and can run the patterns' benchmark against code analyis tools.
+- Create a framework that can automatically ***identify testability patterns in programs***, and can ***run the patterns' benchmark against testing tools***.

 ## What is a Testability Pattern?

-**Testability Patterns** (TPs) are problematic code instructions that affect the capability of code analysis tools for security testing.
-Due to TPs, SAST tools may not detect an existing vulnerability, or conversely, report a false alarm.
+**Testability Patterns** (TPs) are problematic code instructions that affect the capability of security testing tools.
+Due to TPs, security testing tools may miss vulnerabilities, or conversely, report a false alarm.
 This project intends to create a catalog of testability patterns.

-## TP-Catalogs: Testability Pattern Catalogs for SAST
+## TP-Catalogs: Testability Patterns Catalog

-This repository includes the catalogs of SAST testability patterns.
-At the time being, it supports the following programming languages:
+This repository includes the catalogs of testability patterns.
+Currently, the project focuses on testability patterns affecting static analysis security testing tools (SAST) and it supports the following programming languages:

 - Java
 - PHP